 If you’re investor and you want good returns, you will have to take risks.
 There are ways to achieve this but you won’t get it through watching too much footie, Games of Thrones and Keeping up with the Kardashians.

-Radio host Alan Jones interviewed me today on my new book and he picked out one of my favourite quotes: “If nothing changes, nothing changes.”
+Radio host Alan Jones interviewed me recently on my new book and he picked out one of my favourite quotes: “If nothing changes, nothing changes.”

 It’s so true and if you’re reading this, do what chef and entrepreneur Neil Perry did many years ago.